simonedevit/reactylon/README.md

 ## Key Features
 - **Declarative Syntax for Babylon.js**: Write 3D scenes in JSX, leveraging the power of declarative UI that React developers love, with seamless integration into the Babylon.js rendering engine.

+- **Full TypeScript support**: Leveraging Babylon.js classes, the appropriate props for each Babylon.js entity are generated and utilized within their corresponding React components.

 - **Automatic Object Management**: No need to manually dispose of Babylon.js objects.
 Reactylon automatically handles the disposal of objects like meshes, cameras, and lights when their corresponding components are destroyed, ensuring efficient resource management and preventing memory leaks.